cwe1ss/cwe1ss.github.io/_posts/2020-10-03-flutter-flavors.md

 I'd also like to add another guide that sets up automated builds and single-click deployments to the Google/Apple stores via Azure Pipelines.

 Hopefully, it won't take as long as the time between my last blog post and this one.

-Please create an issue in the GitHub repo if you have any questions: [https://github.com/cwe1ss/flutter-flavors-ci-cd](https://github.com/cwe1ss/flutter-flavors-ci-cd)